Van Son Pagoda - A historical witness on the sacred island of Con Son

 Ngày nay, ngôi chùa đã được tôn tạo lại, trở thành điểm đến linh thiêng của Côn Đảo

-Today, the temple has been restored and become a sacred destination of Con Dao.
+Today, the temple has been restored and has become a sacred destination in Con Dao.

-In particular, in 2010, the People's Committee of the old Con Dao district coordinated with the Ministry of Culture, Sports and Tourism and many sponsors to implement the project "Investment in construction and restoration of Nui Mot Pagoda" with a total cost of nearly 100 billion VND.
-After nearly a year of construction, on December 3, 2011, Van Son Tu was inaugurated with a spacious and majestic appearance.
-This project was also recognized by Ba Ria - Vung Tau province as a historical and cultural relic and provincial-level scenic spot (Decision No. 4025/QD-UBND dated December 4, 2009).
+In particular, in 2010, the People's Committee of the former Con Dao district, in coordination with the Ministry of Culture, Sports and Tourism and many sponsoring units, implemented the project "Investment in the construction and restoration of the Nui Mot Pagoda" with a total budget of nearly 100 billion VND.
+After nearly a year of construction, on December 3, 2011, Van Son Pagoda was inaugurated in a spacious and majestic appearance.
+This project was also recognized by Ba Ria - Vung Tau province as a provincial-level historical and cultural relic and scenic spot (Decision No. 4025/QD-UBND dated December 4, 2009).

 Trang thông tin du lịch và phong cách sống Travellive+

-The restoration is not simply restoring a pagoda but also connecting it with the historical relic of Con Dao Prison, turning this place into a destination that converges spiritual, cultural and historical values, both to commemorate the past and to look towards the future of sustainable tourism development.
+The restoration is not simply about restoring a temple, but also about integrating it with the overall historical site of Con Dao Prison, transforming it into a destination that embodies spiritual, cultural, and historical values, both to commemorate the past and to look towards a future of sustainable tourism development.

 Empty